madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 Repeated application of `grow` through `iterate` produces tapes to stack and we use each of those configurations with `blink` to animate.
-All `transpose` gives is a list of frames of trees instead of a list of list of automata configurations.
+All `transpose` gives is a list of frames of trees instead of a list of list of configurations.

 ## Displaying infinity